Sage1134/Greenify/README.md

 # Greenify

-The project is a waste management application that is capable of determining the waste components present in various food items and is thus able to give suggestions on how to mitigate wastage.
+The project is a waste management application that is capable of determining the waste components present in various food components and is thus able to give suggestions on how to mitigate wastage.

 ## Authors